 Examples of internal rotation

-With the elbow at 90 degrees of flexion, internally rotating the shoulder brings the forearm and hand toward the body;
+With the elbow at 90 degrees of flexion, internally rotating the shoulder brings the forearm and hand toward the body (Figure 19)

-Rotating the lower limb at the hip joint to point the feet towards each other
+Rotating the lower limb at the hip joint to point the feet away from each other (Figure 20)

 Examples of external rotation

-With the elbows at 90 degrees of flexion, externally rotating the shoulder brings the forearm and hand away from the body – like someone has just scared you!
+With the elbows at 90 degrees of flexion, externally rotating the shoulder brings the forearm and hand away from the body (Figure 21)

-Rotating the lower limb at the hip joint to point the feet away from each other
+Rotating the lower limb at the hip joint to point the feet towards each other (Figure 22)

 Circumduction is a compound movement that occurs only at ball and socket joints, which can perform multiple movement types.

-As image 2 shows, it is a combination of:
+As Figure 23, it is a combination of:

 Flexion and extension